 % of Class That number as a percentage of total enrollment

 The calculation uses a conservative assumption: it assumes all remaining seats (non-supported) pay the Standard price, not the Supporter price.
 This gives you a floor estimate.
-If some students do choose the supporter tier, the real number of absorbable supported seats will be even higher.
+If some students do choose the supporter tier, the real number of absorbable seats will be even higher.

 Supported-Seat Sustainability table showing max absorbable supported seats at each enrollment level

-6 Two-Tier Mode
+7 Two-Tier Mode

 Some registration systems only support two pricing levels.
 Sawyer, for example, lets you set a standard price and a single promotional code for a supported price.
 There's no built-in way to offer a third tier.